Yorkshire’s most important secular building

 The Grade I listed Piece Hall, Halifax is a rare and precious thing, an architectural and cultural phenomenon which is absolutely unique.
-It is the sole survivor of the great eighteenth century northern cloth halls, a class of buildings which embodied the vital and dominant importance of the trade in hand woven textiles to the pre-industrial economy of the West Riding of Yorkshire, from the Middle Ages through to the early nineteenth century.
+It is the only remaining Georgian cloth hall in the world, the sole survivor of the great eighteenth century northern cloth halls, a class of buildings which embodied the vital and dominant importance of the trade in hand woven textiles to the pre-industrial economy of the West Riding of Yorkshire, from the Middle Ages through to the early nineteenth century.

 The first record of the town of Halifax.
 In some records referred to as hālig feax gives rise to a legend.
 Meaning “Holy Hair” it is thought that the head of St John the Baptist was buried by missionaries in the town.
 Accounts tell us that John the Baptist was executed at the request of Herod’s daughter, his head delivered on a plate.
 Whilst his body was entombed by John’s disciples, could his head have been later recovered and given burial here?
 The town’s coat of arms carries an image of the Saint, whilst the Minster – dating back to the twelfth century – has always been dedicated to him.

 Cloth making can be traced all the way back to the twelfth century, when it was made on a small scale in and around Halifax.
 A medieval grave cover in the south porch of Halifax Minster dated 1150, depicts a pair of cropper’s shears, and is the earliest evidence for the textile industry in the area.

 Halifax produces the largest amount of cloth of any town in the West Riding: 4.5 times that produced by Leeds, and 8 times that of Bradford.

 ‘…a meeting of manufacturers, who attend the market, was this day held, and it was the opinion of all present, that a Hall, erected in some convenient Place in this Town and Neighbourhood, would be of great publick Utility.’
 Leeds Mercury.